Your body is controlled by hormones.

 Hormones are chemicals that dictate many aspects of human health.
-From when a woman is able to conceive a child, to pregnancy, energy levels and even body temperature — all of these bodily functions are controlled to some degree by a delicate balance of hormones.
-When they fall out of that optimal balance, you may notice some symptoms and problems, and a source for some of these issues is the thyroid.
+From when a woman is able to conceive a child, to pregnancy, energy levels and even body temperature, all of these bodily functions are controlled to some degree by a delicate balance of hormones.
+When they fall out of that optimal balance, you may notice some symptoms and problems.
+A source for some of these issues is the thyroid.

-But the thyroid can sometimes get off kilter, producing either too much thyroid hormone or too little.
+The thyroid can sometimes get off kilter, producing either too much thyroid hormone or too little.
 When the thyroid isn’t producing enough hormone, that’s called hypothyroidism.
-A too-active thyroid causes hyperthyroidism or thyrotoxicosis, says Dr. Anthony F. Firek, an endocrinologist with the Riverside University Health System in Moreno Valley, California.
+On the other hand, a too-active thyroid, on the other hand, causes hyperthyroidism or thyrotoxicosis, says Dr. Anthony F. Firek, an endocrinologist with the Riverside University Health System in Moreno Valley, California.
 “Both conditions can cause significant problems for patients, impair quality of life and become life threatening.”

 1. Altered heart rate, aka your pulse